Vertebrate fauna of SE Asia

 The species possesses a simple, dark noseleaf and moderately large ears.
 Its fur is of medium length, dark brown to reddish brown or orange in colour, and somewhat paler on the belly.
 The wings are dark brown.

-This species is somewhat uncommon but reportedly occurs in many parts of mainland Southeast Asia including Myanmar, Thailand, Laos, Vietnam and Peninsular Malaysia.
+Rhinolophus stheno is somewhat uncommon but reportedly occurs in many parts of mainland Southeast Asia including Myanmar, Thailand, Laos, Vietnam, Peninsular Malaysia and Singapore.
 In insular Southeast Asia it occurs on the islands of Sumatra and Java.
-There are no unequivocal records from Singapore, where the species is listed as 'indeterminate'.

 Figs 1 and 2 : Roosting inside an abandoned building in lowland primary forest at Taman Negara, Pahang, Peninsular Malaysia.
 This specimen is tentatively assigned as a Lesser Brown Horseshoe Bat Rhinolophus stheno based on fur colour, a simple noseleaf, facial skin and noseleaf colour, and ear size.